initpy/go-book/index.rst

 ===================
 .. container:: side

-    Now, it's time to play like with Legos.
-We use primitive data types and basic control structures, that we saw in the previous part, to build composite types and functions.
+    Now, it's time to play like children with Legos.
+Technical Legos.
+"Tegos"? ;) We use primitive data types and basic control structures, that we saw in the previous part, to build composite types and functions.

 .. toctree::
    :maxdepth: 1